 What You Should Own

-Dogs provide the most benefits, but cats are good too.
+Dogs provide the most benefits, there are many health benefits to owning a dog, but cats are good too.
 The only disadvantage to owning a cat is that you don’t get the exercise, as you do with a dog.
 However, seniors who have limited mobility may find that a cat is perfect for them.

 If dogs and cats aren’t your style of pet ownership, birds, hamsters, and other small pets can be beneficial as well.
 It’s the act of holding and petting animals that will help you feel better mentally and physically.